sylabs/singularity/e2e/README.md

 so that to access RootProfile from outside the e2e/internal/e2e package, for example, one would typically write `e2e.RootProfile`.

+### Convenience maps of profiles

-However, e2e/internal/e2e/profile.go also defines three maps for convenient access to groups of profiles:
+e2e/internal/e2e/profile.go also defines three maps for convenient access to groups of profiles:

 - NativeProfiles
 - OCIProfiles